 Moreover, the vaso-relaxant properties of CBD could increase ocular blood flow and its anti-inflammatory properties have the potential to provide relief not just for glaucoma, but also for other inflammatory eye conditions as well.

 One of the biggest problems with existing glaucoma medications (such as those listed above) is the litany of side effects.
 In most instances, this is far less of an issue when using cannabis.
 While the THC in marijuana results in a psychoactive ‘high’, CBD is non-intoxicating.
-Therefore, you can use it regularly, safe in the knowledge that it won’t impact your judgment and likely won’t cause you to fail a drug test.
-Known side effects are minimal, and it could help save your vision – or at least prevent it from deteriorating further.
+Therefore, you can use it regularly, safe in the knowledge that it won’t impact your judgment and side effects are minimal.